knmnyn/cs4248-2120/_pages/grading.md

 University guidelines.
 We will be enforcing the policy vigorously and strictly.

-You should already be familiar with the University’s honor code.
+You should already be familiar with the University’s honour code.
 If you haven’t yet, read it now.

 **The Pokémon Go Rule**: This rule says that you are free to meet with